 James has significant experience with complex advocacy, appellate, and appearance work in the Federal Circuit Court, the Family Court, the Full Court of the Family Court, the Children’s Court, and the Supreme Court of the ACT.
 James routinely appears in the Federal Circuit Courts Wagga, Wollongong and Albury circuits and is often briefed for matters in Sydney, Melbourne, and occasionally Brisbane.

-James is heavily involved with the development of legal knowledge and CPD, both through his personal presentations and as a long-term Committee Member/President/Vice President of the Canberra Region Family Law Professionals Association, a peak body for family lawyers in the ACT.
+James is heavily involved with developing legal knowledge and CPD through his personal presentations and as a long-term Committee Member/President/Vice President of the Canberra Region Family Law Professionals Association, a peak body for family lawyers in the ACT.
 James is also a member of the ACT Bar Association’s Family Law Committee and is often asked to present CPD for the ACT Law Society.

 James has no interest in achieving a work/life balance as he believes work is life.
 He has no interest in golf.
 He has an unfortunate addiction to peanut MnMs and Twix bars.